followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/70 dxVectorMap/3 Methods/zoomFactor(zoomFactor).md

 <!--paramName1-->zoomFactor<!--/paramName1-->
 <!--paramType1-->number<!--/paramType1-->
 <!--paramDescription1-->
 A new value of the zoom factor.
-Pass <i>null</i> to reset the zoom factor.
+Pass **null** to reset the zoom factor.
 <!--/paramDescription1-->

 <!--fullDescription-->